 Courses are offered Monday through Thursday, in the evening, usually beginning at 5:30pm and ending at 8:15pm.

-Students in the P-12 Superintendency Concentration enroll in two courses per semester that are offered on Wednesday evening at Mallard Creek High School as part of the Distance Education Program.
+Students in the P-12 Superintendency concentration enroll in two courses per semester that are offered on Tuesday or Wednesday evening at Mallard Creek High School as part of the Distance Education Program.

 Courses are offered through a variety of formats including face-to-face, hybrid, and a few are 100% online.

-Nine Central (the Office of Student Financial Aid) administers several federal, state, and institutional financial aid programs available to graduate students at UNC Charlotte who complete a Free Application for Federal Student Aid (FAFSA).
+Niner Central administers several federal, state, and institutional financial aid programs available to graduate students at UNC Charlotte who complete a Free Application for Federal Student Aid (FAFSA).
 Applicants can also review funding options from the Graduate School.

 Full-time incoming doctoral students have the opportunity to be considered for the Graduate Assistant Support Plan (GASP).